-In particular, company stocks with a multi-year blocking period, stock options or comparable instruments (e.g. phantom stocks) serve as variable compensation components with long-term incentive effect and risk elements.
-Stock options and comparable instruments shall be related to demanding, relevant comparison parameters.
+For instance, share or index-based compensation elements related to the enterprise may come into consideration as variable components.
+These elements shall be related to demanding, relevant comparison parameters.
 Changing such performance targets or the comparison parameters retroactively shall be excluded.
-For extraordinary, unforeseen developments a possibility of limitation (Cap) shall be agreed for by the Supervisory Board.
+For extraordinary developments a possibility of limitation (cap) must in general be agreed upon by the Supervisory Board.

-In concluding Management Board contracts, care should be taken to ensure that payments made to a Management Board member on premature termination of his contract without serious cause do not exceed the value of two years' compensation (severance payment cap) and compensate no more than the remaining term of the contract.
-The severance payment cap should be calculated on the basis of the total compensation for the past full financial year and if appropriate also the expected total compensation for the current financial year.
+In concluding Management Board contracts, care shall be taken to ensure that payments made to a Management Board member on premature termination of his/her contract, including fringe benefits, do not exceed the value of two years' compensation (severance pay cap) and compensate no more than the remaining term of the employment contract.
+If the employment contract is terminated for a serious cause for which the Management Board member is responsible, no payments are made to the Management Board member.
+The severance payment cap shall be calculated on the basis of the total compensation for the past full financial year and if appropriate also the expected total compensation for the current financial year.

-Payments promised in the event of premature termination of a Management Board member's contract due to a change of control should not exceed 150% of the severance payment cap.
+Payments promised in the event of premature termination of a Management Board member's contract due to a change of control shall not exceed 150 % of the severance payment cap.

-The Chairman of the Supervisory Board shall outline the salient points of the compensation system and any changes thereto to the General Meeting.
+The Chairman of the Supervisory Board shall outline once to the General Meeting the salient points of the compensation system and then any changes thereto.